ndtho8205/xps9570-debian-bspwm/README.md

 - _Detect network hardware_:
   A warning message may appear (missing firmware file `ath10k/pre-cal-pci-000`).
   Just ignore since it won't affect the network connection.
-  The installation will connect to the Wifi successfully.
+  The installation will connect to the WiFi successfully.
 - _Software selection_: choose only `standard system utilitites`.
 - Finish the installation and reboot to Debian.
   Since we don't install any desktop environment, a terminal will be showed